Higher topological Hochschild homology of periodic complex K-theory: Topological Hochschild homology of KU

 \bobs Compare with what happens to $THH(MU)$: in \cite{thh-thom}, the authors establish a weak equivalence of $\S$-modules $THH(MU)\simeq MU \wedge SU_+$.
 They actually prove the following more general result.
 Let $BF$ denote a classifying space for stable spherical fibrations.
 If $f:X\to BF$ is a 3-fold loop map and $T(f)$ is its Thom spectrum, then there is a weak equivalence of $\S$-modules Note that this result was improved to a weak equivalence of $E_\infty$ $\S$-algebras by Schlichtkrull \cite[Corollary 1.2]{schlichtkrull-higher} in the case where $X$ is a grouplike $E_\infty$-space and $f$ is an $E_\infty$-map.

 Our Theorem \ref{thhku1} gives in particular a weak equivalence of $\S$-modules By comparing this formula to (\ref{thhtf}), one is naturally led to conjecture that $KU$ is the Thom spectrum of an $\infty$-loop map $K(\Z,2)\simeq BU(1)\to BU$.
-However, this is not possible, since Thom spectra are connective.
-On the other hand, Sagave and Schlichtkrull \cite{gradedthom} have introduced \emph{graded} Thom spectra, and these can be non-connective.
-It also seems unlikely that $KU$ will be the graded Thom spectrum of a map $BU(1)\to BU\times \Z$, since the image will be contained in one of the components of $BU\times \Z$.
-We would like to understand why does $KU$ behave like a Thom spectrum, at least to the eyes of topological Hochschild homology.
-See also Remarks \ref{x-thom} and \ref{jurs}.\ref{taq-ku-thom}. \eobs
+However, this is not possible, since such Thom spectra are connective.
+In the last decade, more general Thom spectra which can be non-connective have been introduced, and in \cite[Example 4.23]{rsv-thom} the authors remarked that $KU$ cannot be such a Thom spectrum of a map from $K(\Z,2)$, as a consequence of the Thom isomorphism theorem.
+One possible explanation of why does $KU$ behave like a Thom spectrum to the eyes of topological Hochschild homology is to be found in that paper, where the above expression for $THH(KU)$ is obtained by considering $KU$ as an étale extension of $\S[K(\Z,2)]$, which is a trivial Thom spectrum. \eobs